HarleyKwyn/python_scraper/README.md

 the job is logged into the db
 the scraper runs periodically on a crontab creating scrapers for each job and running them serially.
 Once the jobs are run it will remove any jobs with dates past the current date from the db.

+## testing
+testing done with pytest :)
+Though moving tests into the test folder would be nice however I haven't figured out how to get imports to work as of yet

 ## UX
 - User navigates to site
 - User selects the general location they want to camp.